 Additionally, concerns about the robustness of the volatile particle remover (VPR) under challenging emission conditions has led to the decision to introduce the use of a Catalytic Stripper instead of a simple non-catalyzed Evaporation Tube.
 The proposed new test procedure with a 65% efficiency size at about10 nm was submitted to GRPE in June 2020 and approved as an amendment to GTR 15.

 Similarly, to light duty vehicles, questions about sub-23 nm particle number emissions in heavy-duty engines have been raised.
-In heavy-duty vehicles (HD), the enhanced sub23nm emissions are suspected to be associated to urea injection and related gas-to-particle conversion and to the crankcases emissions.
-As a part of an exercise studying a possibility of tail pipe sampling of particle number emissions for type approval purposes in HD tests, measurements with 10 nm PNC as a part of current methodology PN-systems have been conducted.
+In heavy-duty vehicles (HD), the enhanced sub23nm emissions are suspected to be associated to urea injection and related gas-to-particle conversion and to the crankcase emissions.
+As a part of an exercise studying a possibility of tail pipe sampling of particle number emissions for type-approval purposes in HD tests, measurements with 10 nm PNC as a part of current methodology PN-systems have been conducted.
 The results of the exercise imply that 10 nm PN measurement variabilities are within the same range as 23 nm PN variabilities.
-Moreover, this exercise showed that sampling directly from the tailpipe is possible for HD engines, i.e. direct tailpipe sampling does not affect negatively affect the accuracy and variability of the PN measurements provided that the set up and conditions are properly defined.
-A similar assessment for light-duty vehicles is needed, especially considering that PN portable emission measurement systems (PEMS) are sampling from the tailpipe but also for the purpose of harmonization of measurement method in different applications..
+Moreover, this exercise showed that sampling directly from the tailpipe is possible for HD engines, i.e. direct tailpipe sampling does not affect negatively the accuracy and variability of the PN measurements provided that the set up and conditions are properly defined.
+A similar assessment for light-duty vehicles is needed, especially considering that PN portable emission measurement systems (PEMS) are sampling from the tailpipe but also for the purpose of harmonization of measurement method in different applications.

-An extension of the methodology for sub-23 nm particles developed for light duty to heavy duty was submitted to GRPE session in Jan 2022 as a Consolidated Resolution, along with the possibility to sample directly from the tailpipe with fixed dilution for the type approval of heavy-duty engines.
+An extension of the methodology for sub-23 nm particles developed for light duty to heavy duty was submitted to GRPE session in January 2022 as a Consolidated Resolution, along with the possibility to sample directly from the tailpipe with fixed dilution for the type-approval of heavy-duty engines.

 A proposal for PN PEMS with d50 at approximately 10 nm was provided to the RDE group.

 In the Euro 7 proposal (November 2022) the European Commission (EC) proposed to lower the cut-off size to 10 nm for both light-duty and heavy-duty vehicles, in order to improve the control of particle emissions whatever is the average size of the particles emitted.
+The adopted Euro 7 Regulation (EU) 2024/1257 took over the proposal on PN 10 nm for both HD and LD vehicles.